3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/express/intro-to-express.md

 > Summary: **npm** (node package manager), allows us to install dependencies for our Node.js application.

+You may also see tutorials refer to a package called `Yarn` for installing packages.
+This is an alternative to NPM that is built by Facebook.
+Both packages pull from the NPM, so anything you see done in Yarn can also be done with NPM.

 <br />

 ## Codealong: Hello World - Express